Tuesday, December 2, 2025

 The race would start for the first time not in Colorado, but in California.
 San Francisco.
 I used to drive there in the motorcycle days, why not put my bike on the car and go see this?
 A cycling magazine had an advertisement for a cycling tour following the event - the promise was that guests would be able to enjoy riding on the race route before the race, then get a VIP viewing spot at the finish line.
 Sign me up!

-I soon learned not to screw-up and these skills came in handy on this cycling tour/vacation.
-I'd brought a small box of tools with me and soon became the mechanic on the tour since none of the guides could do much more than take a wheel off and put it back on.
-One night I spoke with the owner, noting I'd been doing all this mechanical work and asking why he didn't have someone on-staff?
+I soon learned how not to screw-up and these skills came in handy on this cycling tour/vacation.
+I'd brought a small box of tools with me and soon became the mechanic on the tour since the guides struggled to do much more than take a wheel off and put it back on.
+One afternoon while watching the race I spoke with the owner, noting I'd been doing all this mechanical work and asking why he didn't have someone on-staff for this?
 I'd talked myself into a job, including driving some of my fellow guests back to the SF airport in a van the tour company had rented as the tour continued on to Colorado.

-I turned it in, said goodbye to the clients, hopped in my car and drove back to SoCal, wondering when would be the next time I'd work with this tour company?
-The owner used to race motocross and we knew some of the same racers back in the day and soon we'd enjoy bicycle rides together a few days a week.
+I turned the van in, said goodbye to the clients, hopped in my car and drove back to SoCal, wondering when would be the next time I'd work with this tour company?
+The owner used to race motocross and we knew some of the same racers back in the day and soon we'd enjoy bicycle rides together a few days a week since he lived just a few miles away from me.

-I went (with a friend) at my own expense to Colorado to see the 1986 World Championship Roadrace.
-I didn't know it at the time but my future wife was there too, same as the Olympic roadracer in 1984
+I went (with another friend) at my own expense to Colorado to see the 1986 World Championship Roadrace.
+I didn't know it at the time but my future wife was there too, same as the Olympic road race in 1984

-It wasn't long before a weekend wine-country tour needed me.
-I worked just for expenses and the experience as a sort of guest/sort of guide.
-It was fun and led to talk of working in 1987 on a Tour de France tour, but I'd taken a job as sales representative with a motorcycle and bicycle clothing company and despite my sales pitch on how they would benefit, they wouldn't let me go, That changed in 1988 as did a lot of other things.
+It wasn't long before the boss needed me for a weekend wine-country tour near Santa Barbara.
+I worked just for expenses and the experience.
+It was fun and led to talk of working in 1987 on his Tour de France tour, but I'd taken a job as sales representative with a motorcycle and bicycle clothing company and despite my sales pitch on how they would benefit, they wouldn't let me go, That changed in 1988 as did a lot of things.

-I came along at the perfect time - the shop owner closed up and took all of his employees to a technical seminar put on by the then premium cycling component brand - CAMPAGNOLO.
+I came along at the perfect time - the shop owner closed the store for few days to take all of his employees to a technical seminar put on by the then premium cycling component brand - CAMPAGNOLO.
 I'd already switched to this brand from my first "pro-quality" bicycle with a then-new Shimano component groupset.
-I'd crashed my Swiss-made pro bike with the Italian brands of parts when an old guy "left turned" me, leaving me with destroyed bicycle and separated shoulder but replaced it with an American made custom bicycle from the local bike shop, using the still-good CAMPAGNOLO parts from the wrecked one.
+I'd crashed my next Swiss-made pro bike with the Italian brand of parts when an old guy in a car "left turned" me, leaving me with a destroyed bicycle and separated shoulder.
+I replaced it right away with a low-priced Bianchi bicycle and later added an American made custom bicycle frame from this local shop, using the still-good CAMPAGNOLO parts from the wrecked one to complete it.

-Three days of intensive training from preparing new frames to be made into bicycles, making wheels, service and maintenance, the history of the company.
-I was really a fan of this company now and my knowledge and skills increased quickly thanks to them and the experience in the shop.
-I was REALLY ready for the bike tour guide/mechanic position now.
-The bike shop owner saw the value in having an employee with this kind of experience so getting 10 days off was no problem though I still worked for expenses + airfare rather than a real salary.
+Campagnolo provided three days of intensive training, from preparing new frames, making wheels, service and maintenance and the history of the company.
+I was really a fan of this company now and my knowledge and skills increased quickly thanks to them and the experience in the shop and with my new certification I was REALLY ready for the bike tour guide/mechanic position.
+The bike shop owner saw the value in having an employee with this kind of experience, so getting 10 days off in July for LeTour was no problem, though I was still working just for expenses + airfare rather than a real salary.

-My first time out of the USA.
-I even had to get a visa from the French Consulate.
+This was my first time out of the USA.
+I even had to get a visa from the French Consulate along with a passport.
 I packed up my bicycle and tool box along with some cycling clothes and met the boss and his girlfriend (qualified for this by sort-of speaking French) at the airport for a flight to Paris.
 Van rentals were so much cheaper in Luxembourg our first task was to take a train there, hop in the vans and drive 'em back to the Paris airport hotel/HQ.
 All while fighting jet-lag!
-The next day bicycle roof racks need to be assembled and mounted, advertising stickers slapped on and our own bicycles assembled and fine tuned before clients began arriving.
+The next day bicycle roof racks need to be assembled and mounted, advertising stickers slapped on the vehicles and our own bicycles assembled and fine tuned before clients began arriving.

-I get tired even typing this, but the adrenalin rush of being at the Tour de France combined with way-too-many cans of Coca-Cola kept me going for more than a week.
+I get tired even typing this, but the adrenalin rush of being at the Tour de France combined with way-too-many cans of Coca-Cola and chocolate croissants kept me going for more than a week.
 An incident with another guide's driving created what I saw as an opportunity to stay on for the third and final week of LeTour rather than return home.
 It was too much fun!
-The boss' girlfriend had to take over the driving but my idea was to stay on so she could go back to mostly girlfriending (and some slapdash interpreting as nobody running the tour really could speak French!) and let me do the driving.
+The boss' girlfriend had to take over the driving after the incident so my idea was to stay on so she could go back to girlfriending (and some slapdash interpreting as nobody running the tour really could speak French!) and let me do the driving.
 It took some persuading...all the way up to the morning I was to depart to make it happen!

 You read that right.
-The arrival day was chaotic, the group larger than the earlier one.
-My bike was back in the box and luggage packed as I came out to board the airport transfer bus.
-I made one last pitch - "Look man, you need my help!
-Things are out-of-control here and if you keep me here your galpal can ride in the van with you rather than drive her own van!"
+The arrival day was chaotic, this group larger than the earlier one for the final, decisive week of the race.
+My bike was back in a box and luggage packed as I came out to board the airport transfer bus.
+I made one last pitch to the boss - "Look man, you need my help!
+Things are out-of-control here and if you keep me on your galpal can ride in the van with you rather than drive a van!"

 No comments: